alba1735/tRNAgraph/README.md

 * `--logogrp` is the observation to use for grouping the logo plots.
 If no observation is provided, the logo plots will be grouped by amino group.
 * `--logomanualgrp` instead of using an observation to group the logo plots, you can provide a list of tRNAs to group the logo plots.
 This is useful if you want to look at a specific set of tRNAs.
+* `--logomanualname` if you are using `--logomanualgrp` you can provide a name for the group of tRNAs for the output file.
+If no name is provided, the name will be `manual` with a timestamp.
 * `--logopseudocount` is the pseudocount to use for the logo plots.
 By default, the logo plots will use a pseudocount of 20.
 * `--logosize` is the size of the sequences (sprinzl, noloop, or full) to use for the logo plots.
 By default, the logo plots will use the non-extension loop sequences.
 But you can also use the full sequences or the numerical sprinzl positions without gaps.
 * `--ccatail` is wether or not to include the CCA tail in the logo plots.
 By default, the logo plots will discard the CCA tail.